CocoonIO/cocoon-cloud-sdk/README.md

-# cocoon-sdk
+# cocoon-cloud-sdk

-cocoon.io is a cloud service that allows any web developer to build performant mobile native apps/games based on their HTML5 content.
+Cocoon.io is a cloud service that allows any web developer to build performant mobile native apps/games based on their HTML5 content.

-The Cocoon SDK is the easiest way to integrate the cocoon.io cloud compiler in any service or app.
+The Cocoon Cloud SDK is the easiest way to integrate the cocoon.io cloud compiler in any service or app.
 With this simple API anyone can authenticate with their cocoon.io account and create, update and compile HTML5 projects in the cloud programmatically.
 It also includes a XML Sugar utility to make Cordova based config.xml changes super easy.

 ## Setup your project